kryton-me/kryton-me.github.io/2023-01-DyslexiaIDE.md

 Dyslexia and IDEs
 ---
-Which Intigrated Design Environents can be configured for use by Dyslexics
+Which Integrated Design Environments can be configured for use by Dyslexics

 # Visual Studio Code